roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 Questioned Shii, upon tottering up to the pair.
-Shii, the daughter of Lydia and Yuuyami, had just come to the _dojo_, but for the flock of love birds  flirt around, she passed through them.
+Shii, the daughter of Lydia and Yuuyami, had just come to the _dojo_, but for the flock of love birds  were flirting about, she passed through them.
-Shii has a tawny​ shortcut and boyish features.
+Shii has a tawny shortcut and boyish features.
 Shii wears a white _dogi_ and a scarlet _hokama_, inasmuch as she also tentatively learning the _Kuga Ha Shinryu_.
 However, is not so ardent for training as Lydiyami.
 Incidentally, Shii as yet unconscious at this period.